 Continuous deployment (CD) ensures easy product deployment without compromising application performance.
 During this phase, ensuring that the code is precisely deployed on all available servers is critical.
 This process eliminates the need for scheduled releases while also speeding up the feedback mechanism, allowing developers to address issues more quickly and accurately.

-A container platform is software that creates, manages and secures containerized applications.
-Container management tools enable easier & faster networking and container orchestration.Â
+Through configuration management, containerization tools aid in continuous deployment.
+A container platform is a software that creates, manages and secures containerized applications.
+Container management tools enable easier & faster networking and container orchestration.

 Container management tools

-Container management platforms handle a number of containerized application processes, such as; Governance, automation, extensibility, security and support.
+Container management platforms handle a number of containerized application processes, such as Governance, automation, extensibility, security, and support.
 Here are the three top container management tools:

 1. Docker